mjpernot/mongo-db-admin/README.md

 # Classification (U)

 # Description:
-  This is used to adminstrate a Mongo database, to include repairing, defragmentation, and validatine tables.
+  This is used to adminstrate a Mongo database, to include repairing and defragmentating databases and defragmenting and validating tables.

 ###  This README file is broken down into the following sections: